Bachelor of Science in Nursing (BSN)

-The Nursing Bachelor of Science (BSN) prelicensure program at SF State is a two year program which prepares students for entry level positions in professional nursing practice in a variety of settings including hospitals, community clinics, long term care, home care, and community health agencies.
+The Nursing Bachelor of Science (BSN) prelicensure program at SF State is a two-year program which prepares students for entry level positions in professional nursing practice in a variety of settings including hospitals, community clinics, long term care, home care, and community health agencies.
 Graduates work as staff nurses in the following areas: maternity, pediatrics, medical-surgical nursing, gerontology, psychiatric/mental health, and public/community health nursing.

+The BSN program is open to California residents who are not registered nurses.
+Applicants may be: SF State students or transfer students.
+Upon completion of the program, students are prepared and eligible to take the national licensing exam to become a registered nurse (NCLEX-RN).
 Graduates of the program are eligible for public health nursing certification in California upon licensure as a Registered Nurse.
 The program also provides the basis for leadership and graduate education in nursing.

 Additional information about the program, including the curriculum plan and student learning outcomes, can be obtained in the nursing section of the SF State bulletin.